 A full line of golf discs by Ching, Discraft, Innova-Champion, Lightning & Millennium are available for sale at the Hazelwood Community Center office located next to the course.
 There are also disc golf bags, towels, T-shirts, and mini discs to satisfy your disc golf needs.

 Thursday night disc golf is a Hazelwood tradition.
 Leagues form each spring at the beginning of Daylight Savings Time.
 Spring, Summer and Fall Leagues continue play through October.
 All leagues are doubles’ formats.
 Contact the Recreation Office (314-731-0980) for dates and fees.
 Sorry, the disc golf course is closed to drop-in play on Thursdays.

-Hazelwood Parks & Recreation sponsors several tournaments during the calendar year including the Annual Ice Bowl on the last Saturday in January and the White Birch Classic in August.
+Hazelwood Parks & Recreation sponsors several tournaments during the calendar year including the Annual Ice Bowl and the White Birch Classic in August.
 All leagues and tournaments offer a variety of divisions for players of all skill levels.
 Contact the Recreation Office (314-731-0980) for tournament dates and information.

 How To Get a Resident Card

 1. Unpaid Bill showing your name and address

 A current resident card is required for access to the Community Center and Civic Center East, to obtain picnic permits, admittance to White Birch Bay Aquatic Center, to fish at Truman Park Pond, and to receive resident rates for classes and room rentals.
 Everyone, age 6 and older, should have his or her own resident card.
 Card fee is $3.00.